Citroën DS: Model history

 Turn indicators were mounted in the upper corners of the rear window, tail and brake lights integrated in chromed rear bumper.

 After 18 years of secret development as the successor to the Traction Avant, the DS 19 was introduced on 6 October 1955, at the Paris Motor Show.
 In the first 15 minutes of the show, 743 orders were taken, and orders for the first day totalled 12,000.
 During the 10 days of the show, the DS took in 80,000 deposits; a record that stood for over 60 years, until it was eclipsed by the Tesla Model 3 which received 180,000 first day deposits in March 2016.
 The original list price for a 1959 ID19 was US$2,833 ($ in dollars).

 Contemporary journalists said the DS pushed the envelope in the ride vs. handling compromise possible in a motor vehicle.

-To a France still deep in reconstruction after the devastation of World War II, and also building its identity in the post-colonial world, the DS symbolized French ingenuity.
 The DS was distributed to many territories throughout the world.

 At the 1963 Amsterdam International Autoshow, Citroën presented a DS body as a sculpture, upright like a rocket, on a rotating platform.

 It also posited the nation's relevance in the Space Age, during the global race for technology of the Cold War.
 Structuralist philosopher Roland Barthes, in an essay about the car, said that it looked as if it had "fallen from the sky".
 An American advertisement summarised this selling point: "It takes a special person to drive a special car".

 Because the company was owned by the technologically aggressive tyre manufacturer Michelin, Citroën had designed their cars around the technologically superior radial tyre since 1948, and the DS was no exception.

 The car used double wishbone suspension with L-shaped arms at the front and trailing-arms at the rear, with totally novel hydropneumatic spring and damper units.
 The car's advanced hydraulics included automatic self-levelling and driver adjustable ride-height, developed in-house by Paul Magès.
 This suspension allowed the DS to travel quickly on the poor road surfaces then common in France.